yufengwudcs/ScisTree2/README.md

 0.05 0.02 0.7 0.05 0.9

 * Explanations.
 HAPLOID: specify binary input (at the moment this is the only format supported).
-6: number of SNV sites; 5: number of cells; each following row: the probability of the five cells being zero (wild-type).
+6: number of SNV sites; 5: number of cells; each following row: the probability of the five cells being zero (wild-type). **Be careful: the rows are for the SNV sites and the columns are for the cells.
+Don't get this wrong.**

 ScisTree2 is essentially a faster and also somewhat more accurate ScisTree.
 Some features from the original ScisTree (version 1) are not supported in the current implementaiton of ScisTree2.
 These include: (i) ternary data input: ScisTree2 only supports binary data as of now; (ii) parameter imputation and doublet imputation.
 I haven't got chance to upgrade these features.
 For the moment, ScisTree2 is dedicated for cell lineage tree inference.